 Supplied heads include a Remo P3 on the bass drum, clear Emperors on toms and a coated Ambassador on the snare drum.
 It’s easy to produce a controlled, thick rock tom sound with just a little tension on the batter heads, or a singing, ring-free clarity at medium tension.
 The floor tom follows suit with a controlled beefy thud at lower tunings, and clarity when pitched up.
 The undrilled bass drum sounds huge, too.
 Tuned low, it’s gutsy and sustained, while adding some tension reveals more of a funky punch.

 Sonor’s new Sound Sustainer mounts are backed up by science – the drum company has worked with the German automotive industry to create a system based around large rubber gaskets which isolate the toms and eliminate direct contact between wood and metal for greater resonance.
-Birch offers decent lows and highs with reduced middle frequencies that don’t muddy up the sound, so this drum set has a clean-cut sound with guts – it’s directed and business-like, controllable yet also brilliant.
+Birch offers decent lows and highs with reduced middle frequencies that don’t muddy up the sound, so this drum set kicked out a clean-cut, gutsy sound during testing.
+It’s directed and business-like, controllable yet also brilliant.

 The Remo Ambassador-topped toms produce a long and sweet sustain, while the bass drum has an archetypally modern, tough and present tone.
 The lower regions - with wrinkles just about tuned out of the batter - bring more depth into the blend.
 The snare drum is a bit of a contrast as it is deep with a slightly more open and unruly voice.